-At a Glance: Free GWA Calculator Excel Template.
+At a Glance: Free GWA Calculator in Excel.

 To save you time, we’ve developed a free GWA calculator where all you have to do is enter the required values and get the results right away.
-Click here to access the free Excel template including instructions on how to use it.
+Click here to download the free Excel GWA calculator including instructions on how to use it.
 For a detailed discussion of GWA and its computation, please continue reading the article below.

 What is GWA?